fudailajaz/TrainingSessionDemo/github-demo/README.md

 # GitHub Training Session Demo
-Repository to aid a live demo of how to use Git and GitHub for the SunrIde Training Programme
+Repository to aid a live demo of how to use Git and GitHub for the SunrIde Training Programme.

 # Activity